John Brown of Pittsfield: Summer and Fall Campaign 1775

 However, at the time Brown received no criticism from commanding officers, who blamed Allen's "imprudence" alone for the disaster.
 Defenders of Brown have pointed to his reputation for heroism throughout the war and have questioned the truthfulness of Ethan and Ira Allen.

 On October 18, 1775, Brown joined with James Livingston, 50 Americans, and 300 Canadians, to lay siege and capture the British Fort Chambly along with six tons of gun powder, 6000 musket cartridges, and 134 barrels of pork.
 The action was key to the surrender of Fort St. John and then the city of Montreal.
 General Montgomery wrote of Brown, "Upon this and all other occasions I have found him active and intelligent."

-On November 19–20, at Sorel on the St. Lawrence River, Brown forced the surrender of a British fleet of 11sails by exaggerating the size and number of the guns in the American batteries.
+On November 19–20, at Sorel on the St. Lawrence River, Brown forced the surrender of a British fleet of 11 sails by exaggerating the size and number of the guns in the American batteries.
 Benedict Arnold later accused Brown and Colonel James Easton of plundering the captured British ships.